 And don’t get me wrong: democratic leadership is great, especially with highly competent groups.

-But it can become a problem the moment you might need to shift to a more forceful style because the group will feel like you “are becoming too overpowering”
+But if that’s all you can do, it can become a problem the moment you might need to shift to a more forceful style because the group will feel like you “are becoming too overpowering”

 It’s much better to do the opposite instead: start slightly more authoritarian.